-The Sheriff's Department collaborates and has a contact with the SCOPE Program, which operates 19 SCOPE stations throughout the County.
+The Sheriff's Department operates 19 SCOPE stations throughout the County.
 SCOPE stands for Spokane Community Oriented Policing Effort.
 The majority of these stations are located in leased or shared facilities, but several stations are owned by the County.

 Detention Facilities